admibrill/lingmo-wiki/docs/en/wiki/installation-guide.md

 ![Confirm the installation](../assets/installation-guide/9.webp)

-And then sit back and enjoy the slideshow as LingmoOS installs in the background! 🙂:
+And then sit back and enjoy the slideshow as Lingmo OS installs in the background! 🙂:

 ![Installation in progress](../assets/installation-guide/10.webp)